dirkkelly/dirkkelly/content/channels/why-am-i-so-successful.md

 The way you understand that is that you see change happen in your world, daily, because that's how change happens, one day at a time, one tiny action at a time.

+I wanted to take some time to reflect on where I'm at, so the rest of this post is about my story of moving to America, a brief overview of how I changed my life from a poor college grad, into a powerful member of society who is advocating for giving more rights to workers, and dismantling the empire which is destroying all life.

+I am a Wall Street Technology Executive, running a 3/4 of a million dollar budget for the purpose of improving culture exchange relationships between thousands of people around the world, I work out of my home in Colorado and earn 6x more than the average American household.

+That's not after some struggle, some struggle that made me realize that this system which creates huge levels of inequality is not a society that supports life.
+This struggle also taught me how to fight power, how to plan, propose, and enforce revolutions that change policy, and change the lives of the people around me.

 I am the epitome of the American dream, I moved here at 22, with literally no money, promised a $10,000 allocation, it turned out that after the first $5,000 payment, the rest was taken up in tax... whoops, we forgot to tell you.

+**Upon Arriving to America**

 Fuckkkk, I needed that $5,000, that was how I was going to an afford to rent an apartment.
 What the fuck do I do now.